charliemic/electric-sheep/docs/development/workflow/SCOPE_CREEP_IMPLEMENTATION.md

 **Added**:
 - Step 8: Check for scope creep in existing sessions
 - Automatic scope creep detection
-- Recommendations for starting new agent
+- Recommendations for starting new chat session
 - Integration with session tracking

 ## How It Works